 Adjustment: Factor, calculate, align, center, regulate, convert, scale, tune, dial, select, fine tune, finesse, modify, tweak, regulate, standardize, conform, equalize, level, set policy, alter, catalyze, change, refashion, calibrate, decide, determine, establish, resolve, set, compensate, make equal, redeem, remedy, correct, cure, fix, heal, make well, repair, restore, coordinate, attune, accommodate, conform, harmonize, integrate, proportion, reconcile, tune, correct, amend, fix, improve, mend, position, rectify, restore, right, straighten, service, maintain, adapt, balance, fit, inspect, overhaul, recondition, refurbish, regulate, repair, support.

 In looking at the two it is easy to see why most chiropractors use the term adjustment.
-Sadly, there are some who use the 2 words interchangeably, which further
+Sadly, there are some who use the 2 words interchangeably, which further confuses the public.

 The International Federation of Chiropractors and Organizations (IFCO) defines an adjustment as: the application of specific scientific procedures for the sole purpose of safely correcting vertebral subluxations.